 Read on for the details…

 Mimicking statistical properties and linking and partitioning columns are nothing new to Tonic; we’ve offered these capabilities from the start.
-But the heightened expressiveness of its deep neural networks allows Smart Linking to capture subtle relationships in your data that may be difficult to otherwise express.
+But the heightened expressiveness of its deep neural networks allows AI Synthesizer to capture subtle relationships in your data that may be difficult to otherwise express.
 What’s more, these relationships are learned directly from the data, rather than specified by the user, eliminating both the manual work required of the user and the risk of user error.

 Here are just a few use cases our customers are solving for:

 Our mission at Tonic has always been to maximize data privacy in parallel with data utility.
 AI Synthesizer represents a strengthening and expansion of our offering from privacy and utility for development to privacy and utility for analytics and data science.

 In the coming months, AI Synthesizer will further evolve to handle use cases tied to event data and to support the needs of data scientists requiring differential privacy guarantees.
 Have a particular use case in mind?
 Shoot us an email at email@example.com; we’d love to hear about it.